 ZoneId paris = ZoneId.of("Europe/Paris"); ZoneId karachi = ZoneId.of("Asia/Karachi");

 To get all available zones, you can do the following:

 ZonedDateTime class represents a date-time with a time-zone in the ISO-8601 format (e.g. 2019-12-20T10:15:30+05:00 Asia/Karachi).
 It stores all date and time fields, to a precision of nanoseconds, and a timezone, with a zone offset used to handle ambiguous local date times.

 To obtain the current date-time from the system clock in the default timezone, you can use

 LocalDateTime can also be converted to a specific zone to create a new

 ZonedDateTime zonedDT = ZonedDateTime.of(LocalDateTime.now(), ZoneId.of("Europe/Paris"));

-ZonedDateTime class also provides
+ZonedDateTime class also provides the

 parse() method to create a zoned date and time instance of a string as shown below:

 LocalDateTime, you can also add or subtract different date and time units from